-- 4.1 The Deputy Principal is responsible for ensuring that the procedure is followed. - 4.2 The Executive & Cross College Support Leader (ECCSL) is responsible for recording, monitoring and facilitating the progress of a complaint through the stages of the procedure. - 4.3 The Deputy Principal Curriculum and Quality is responsible for all initial communications with the complainant with respect to formal complaints and for recommending solutions for complaints that do not relate to the appeals process outlined in section 5.5. - 4.4 All managers are responsible under delegation from the Deputy Principal to investigate and resolve complaints within their operational jurisdiction.
+- 4.1 The Deputy Principal is responsible for ensuring that the procedure is followed. - 4.2 All staff are responsible for addressing concerns made by an individual in a timely manner, recording the concern and action taken or reporting to their manager if they are unable to resolve the concern. - 4.2 College managers are responsible for resolving any concerns raised with them in a timely manner, maintaining a record of this or escalating the concern to the status of a complaint with the individual and the Executive and Cross College Support Manager. - 4.3 The Executive & Cross College Support Manager (ECCM) is responsible for recording, monitoring and facilitating the progress of a complaint through the stages of the procedure.
+Note a complaint does not have to follow the process of raising a concern if they which to make a formal complaint at the outset. - 4.3 The Head of quality Assurance is responsible for all initial communications with the complainant with respect to formal complaints and for recommending solutions for complaints that do not relate to the appeals process outlined in section 5.5. - 4.4 All managers are responsible under delegation from the Head of Quality Assurance to investigate and resolve complaints when asked to do so by the Head of Quality Assurance.